phoenixperry/GDS-workshop/Space_use.md

 NYU ITP’s Physical Computing Course [https://itp.nyu.edu/physcomp/][37]

-## Microcontrollers other than Arduino that are compatible with the Arduino Programming Environment
+## Microcontrollers other than Arduino that are compatible with the Arduino Programming Environment or are Arduino like
 Teensy (Wearables, small form use cases, sound) [https://www.pjrc.com/teensy/][38]